Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

 ## SSI
-- SSI vulnerabilities occur when web servers improperly handle Server-Side Includes, which are used to include content or execute specific actions on the server. proper server configuration
+- SSI vulnerabilities occur when web servers improperly handle Server-Side Includes, which are used to include content or execute specific actions on the server.

 **Vulnerability Include:**
   - data leaks
   - remote code execution
   - website defacement
 **How to Prevent:**
+- proper server configuration
-input validation
+- input validation
-Content Security Policy (CSP)
+- Content Security Policy (CSP)

 **Mostly SSI work on these web pages but it's limited to these**
 - .stm
 - .shtml
 - .shtm
+- /bin
+- search
+- input field

 ## CSTI
 - CSTI vulnerabilities occur when these templating engines process untrusted user input without proper validation or escaping.
 This means that an attacker can inject malicious template code into input fields or URLs.